handria-ntoanina/unity-ml-reacher/README.md

 * folder __started_to_converge__: weights of a network that started to converge but slowly
 * folder __weights__:
 	* weights of the network trained with DDPG that solved this environment.
 It contains as well the history of the weights.
-	* weights of the Gaussian Actor Critic Network that solved this environment with PPO.
+	* weights of the Gaussian Actor Critic Network that solved this environment with PPO
+* folder __research__:
+	* Cozmo25 customized the source code of ShangTong to solve the reacher using PPO
+	* this folder contains one file all.py that has only the code necessary by the PPO
+	* compare.ipynb to compare the performance between that implementation and the ppo.py of this repository
 * Notebooks
 	* jupyter notebook __Continuous_Control.ipynb__: run this notebook to train the agents using DDPG
 	* jupyter notebook __noise.ipynb__: use this notebook to optimize the hyperparameter of the noise generator to check that its output would not limit the exploration